How To Heat an Older Home in Indiana

 Because many were built prior to modern central heating and air, they may still use antiquated systems.
 A common problem, for example, is uneven temperatures throughout the home.
 Perhaps you aspire to renovate and are hesitant to invest in a major teardown of the HVAC system.

-Our capable team can work on all types of heating equipment, including gas furnaces, electric furnaces, heat pump systems, geothermal heat pump systems, boiler heat, ductless mini-split systems and propane gas furnaces.
+At HomeSense in Indianapolis, we work with all types of heating equipment, including gas furnaces, electric furnaces, heat pump systems, geothermal heat pump systems, boiler heat, ductless mini-split systems and propane gas furnaces.
+We have the HVAC knowledge to help you heat an older home well, as well as personal and professional experience in older home renovations.

 How to Heat an Older Home with a Boiler